dmitrypol/dmitrypol.github.io/_posts/2015-11-15-dynamic-fields.md

 ---
-title: "Using dynamic fields stored Mongo in Rails app"
+title: "Using Mongo flexible schema with Rails app"
 date: 2015-11-15
 categories: mongo
 ---

 One of the great things about [MongoDB](https://www.mongodb.org/) is the flexible schema.
 In the past whenever we had to store custom data attributes in relational DBs we had to create separate lookup tables.
 There would be a preset number of these custom fields with specific data types and separately we stored what their labels should be.
-Or we would create tables for key/value pairs.
-It was a lot of work.
+Or we would create tables for key/value pairs and do complex lookups.
+It was a pain.
+That's where flexible schema is great.

-Let's say you are building an online shopping mall where multipe Stores have different Orders.
-With flexible schema your document just shrinks and expands as needed storing different fields for different Order documents.
+Let's say you are building an online shopping mall where different Stores have multiple Orders.
+With flexible schema your document just shrinks and expands as needed storing different fields for different Order documents (depending on which Store they belong to).
 We are using [Mongoid](https://github.com/mongodb/mongoid) ODM so our models look like this

 {% highlight ruby %}
 class Store